kyuz0/amd-strix-halo-vllm-toolboxes/README.md

 ## 1) Toolbx vs Docker/Podman

-The `kyuz0/vllm-therock-gfx1151` image is available in two channels:
+The canonical `kyuz0/vllm-therock-gfx1151` image is Ubuntu-based and is available in two channels:

 | Tag | Description |
 | :--- | :--- |